-If you hired a shipping agent in Panama, very likely they will already introduce to you their contact in Cartagena to help you import your vehicle.
+If you hire a shipping agent in Panama, they will likely introduce you to their contact in Cartagena to help you import your vehicle.

 If not, we recommend using Ana Rodriguez.
 Ana was our import agent and was professional, friendly, and knowledgeable about the import process.
 You can contact Ana by:

-But if you follow our guide and hire a shipping agent to take care of the most complicated parts, the process to ship your vehicle across the Darien Gap should be streamlined and very doable.
+But if you follow our guide and hire a shipping agent to care for the most complicated parts, shipping your vehicle across the Darien Gap should be streamlined and doable.

 Please let us know in the comments section below if you have any questions regarding this process.